RicoSuter/Namotion.Messaging/README.md

 - Implement behavior driven integration **tests which can run in-memory** or against different technologies for debugging and faster execution.
 - Provide **better local development experiences** (e.g. replace Service Bus with the dockerizable RabbitMQ technology locally).

-## Extensibility
+## Extensions

-Extensibility, for example custom dead letter queues or large message handling, is achieved with interceptors which wrap publisher and receiver methods with custom code.
-These interceptors are added with the `With*` extension methods described below.
-Custom interceptors can easily implemented with the `MessagePublisher<T>` and `MessageReceiver<T>` classes.
+Behavior extensions, for example custom dead letter queues or large message handling, is achieved with interceptors which wrap publisher and receiver methods with custom code.
+These interceptors are added with the `With*` extension methods.
+Custom interceptors can be implemented with the `MessagePublisher<T>` and `MessageReceiver<T>` classes.

 ## Usage